 - Mark Ho, Cognitive, Linguistic, and Psychological Sciences, enters the Computer Science program

-- Christopher Johnson-Roberson, Ethnomusicology, also enters the Computer Science program
+- Cora Johnson-Roberson, Ethnomusicology, also enters the Computer Science program

 - Adam Nitensen, Neuroscience, undertakes the PRIME program